insertokername/custom-authlib/docs/flask/2/openid-connect.rst

 ===================

 .. meta::
-    :description: How to create an OpenID Connect 1.0 server in Flask with Authlib.
+    :description: How to create an OpenID Connect 1.0 server in Flask with insertokname-authlib.
         And understand how OpenID Connect works.

 OpenID Connect 1.0 is supported since version 0.6.
 The integrations are built